 Artist Statement

 I love the warmth and optimism of summer light.
 I am particularly drawn to sunlit rocks.
-The granite outcroppings on many of the nearby islands around Pasley island have provided inspiration for many paintings as well as the play of light along the forested edges of the sea with its varied logs lying on the beaches.
+The granite outcroppings of many of the nearby islands around Pasley Island have provided inspiration for many of my paintings, as well as the play of light along beaches and the forested edges of the sea.
 The dynamic play of all these elements commands my attention.
-I love their structure, rhythm and infinite variations.
-Occasionally a figure or a boat finds its way into one of my paintings but most often not.
+I love their structure, rhythm, and infinite variations.

-My paintings are researched through drawings and photographs.
-It is through outdoor drawing that I come to feel and understand a subject and design its composition.
-Almost all my paintings are done in the studio.
+It is through drawing and photographing a subject that I come to feel and understand a subject.
+Because of their complexity, almost all of my oil paintings are painted in the studio.
 I like subjects that convey depth and plan compositions that bring the viewer into the picture.
-When I start to paint I usually focus on the sky as it is the sky that sets the tone and colour mood of the whole painting.
-Throughout the process I want my brushstrokes to convey liveliness as well as tone and shape.
+Throughout the process, I want my brush work to convey liveliness as well as tone and shape.

 Bio

-I grew up in Vancouver and spent all of my summers on Pasley Island.
-After high school, I attended the Banff Center of Fine Arts on two successive scholarships where I met teachers who encouraged me to do further studies in painting.
-After attending UBC I transferred to Haverford College in Haverford, PA. and graduated with honours in Fine Arts.
-Later I received an MFA in painting at the Pratt Institute in Brooklyn, NY.
-I taught high school and middle school art in New York City for six years before returning to Vancouver in 1985.
-The great art museums and galleries in Philadelphia and New York were an especially important part of my art education.
+I grew up in Vancouver and showed an early interest in drawing and painting.
+After high school I attended the Banff Center of Fine Arts on two successive scholarships.
+There I met teachers who encouraged me to do further studies in painting.
+After a year at U.B.C. and studies with Tony Only I transferred to Haverford College in Haverford, Pa. and graduated with honours in Fine Arts.
+Later I received an M.F.A. in painting at The Pratt Institute in Brooklyn, N.Y.
+I taught middle school and high school art in Manhattan and Long Island for six years before returning to Vancouver in 1985.
+The great art museums and galleries in New York and Philadelphia were an especially important part of my art education.